popupshopsio/public_api/README.md

 ### data
-**note:** while several properties can be managed on a single call, we recommend a single property per call.
+**note:** while several properties can be managed on a single call, we request a single property per call.
+Timeout for the call is 60 seconds.
+Exceeding this will produce a 524 connection error.

 |Parameter Name         |Type   |Required                                 |Description                                                                                                                 |Options                                                                                                                                                                        |
 |-----------------------|-------|-----------------------------------------|----------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|